thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/rulenode/customer_attributes_node_fields_templatization.md

     }
 ```

-Rule node default configuration set to fetch data to the message metadata so the outgoing message would be updated to:
+Rule node configuration set to fetch data to the message metadata so the outgoing message would be updated to:

 ```json
     {